-Once validated (and entered a password) you’ll be taken directly to our support portal where you can see your support request.
-This is our triage area and you’ll be able to see progress and updates on your support tickets.
+Once validated (and entered a password), you will be taken directly to our support portal, where you can see your support request.
+This is our triage area, and you’ll be able to see progress and updates on your support tickets.

-If a support team member is available you’ll get an immediate response – regardless of your contracted response time and day of week.
-If you are inside your support window then the clock starts running and we’ll be back to you within our contract number of working hours.
+If a support team member is available, you’ll get an immediate response – regardless of your contracted response time and day of the week.
+If you are inside your support window, then the clock starts running, and we’ll be back to you within our contract number of working hours.

-The standard support window is weekdays, 10am to 4pm.
+The standard support window is weekdays, from 10 am to 4 pm.
 Our standard response time is 8 working hours which broadly translates to “about a day”.
-Accelerated response or longer coverage period means a response sooner, please consult your contract or standard terms and conditions.
+Accelerated response or longer coverage period means a response sooner; please consult your contract or standard terms and conditions.

-When you ticket is being worked on you will be notified, via the email address you used to sign on.
+When your ticket is being worked on, you will be notified via the email address you used to sign on to.
 You can also check the progress of tickets by visiting our support portal.

 If you don’t have accelerated response but the ticket is urgent you can request the ticket to be escalated.
 If there is a strong reason to escalate then we will normally do so at no charge.
 Strong reasons might include:

 - Under legal threat to make a change

 - The subject of a DDOS, or other destructive event